Skip to main content

 Option 2: Account in Request Body

-POST https://snackbase.com/api/v1/auth/login
+POST https://snackbase.dev/api/v1/auth/login

 {